 Growing Tomatoes in Pots?
 Learn these 13 basic Tomato Growing Tips for Containers to grow the best red and juicy, plump tomatoes!

 1. Choose an Ideal Location

 You can place your tomato pots in virtually any location.
 However, choose a place where the plants will receive a minimum of six hours of sunlight.
 Also, don’t place your pots closely to each other and provide air circulation.
 This helps in reducing the spread of fungal diseases.

 2. Consider the Type of Pots

 3. Choose Quality Potting Mix over Garden Soil

-When growing tomatoes in pots, avoid growing them in garden soil and decide the quality potting mix.
+When growing tomatoes in pots, avoid growing them in garden soil and provide the quality potting mix.
 This will give the plants a well-drained, light, and fluffy environment to thrive.
-Garden soil is not just heavy but can be loaded with unwanted pests and bacterias that can cause soil-borne diseases.
+Garden soil is not just heavy but can be loaded with unwanted pests and pathogens that can cause soil-borne diseases.
 You can also make your own potting mix with these DIY recipes!

 4. Plant Tomato Varieties that Perform Best in Pots

 5. Grow Determinate Tomatoes

 Grow determinate varieties of tomatoes if you’re short of space or growing tomatoes in containers.
-Determinate tomatoes don’t become too tall or wide (generally, 3-4 feet).
+Determinate tomatoes aren’t usually too tall or wide (generally, 3-4 feet) like indeterminates.
 Both hybrid and heirloom cultivars are available in it.

 6. Use the Right Technique to Plant

 Unlike all other plants, tomatoes must be planted deeply.
-Deep planting encourages healthy and strong root system.
-At the time of planting, cover bottom 2/3 part of your baby tomato plant with potting soil.
-For example, if your plant is 10 inches high leave only 3 inches of its height from the top.
+Deep planting encourages a healthy and strong root system.
+At the time of planting, cover the bottom 2/3 part of your baby tomato plant with potting soil.
+For example, if your plant is 10 inches high, leave only 3 or 4 inches of its height from the top.